jh3nd3rs0n/argmatey/README.md

             ),
             otherOptionBuilders = {
                 /*
-                 * Unless specified, anything that is defined in the
+                 * No need to specify an OptionArgSpecBuilder here.
-                 * first OptionBuilder gets defined in the other
+                 * When not specified, an OptionArgSpecBuilder is
-                 * OptionBuilders.
+                 * provided from the above OptionBuilder.
                  */
                 @OptionBuilder(
                     name = "wrap",